 The Clos de la Marechale 2011 is slightly closed at the moment.
 In the nose red and dark berry fruit, a hint of oak and nice earthy minerality.
 On the palate quite tight fruit – lovely tension and energy – very good length and weight.
 The potential is very good but it needs time to unfold the fruit and complexity.
 It’s drinkable now but would love to enjoy this wine after 5 to 10 years – I’m sure it will be very delightful.… Read the full article →

-The Nuits-Saint-Georges “Les Terre Blanc” from Dublere is made from a blend of 15% Pinot Blanc and 85% Chardonney.
-On the palate slightly aloof, with notes of melon, pear and different citrus aromas – quite rich and round but framed by the slightly edgy minerality from the Cote de Nuits terroir.
-A good effort.
+The Nuits-Saint-Georges “Les Terre Blanc” is a charming effort.
+On the nose slightly aloof and reduced, with notes of melon, pear and different citrus aromas.
+On the palate quite rich and outgoing but framed by the slightly edgy minerality from the Cote de Nuits terroir.
+The rich 2012 fruit really suits this wine – a good effort.

 The Nuits-Saint-Georges Les Bousselots is a step up in minerality and focus from the Morey Blanchards.
 The bouquet show slightly darker fruit – with notes of raspberries, dark charries and a lovely focusing earthy minerality.
 On the palate ample and intense fruit – juicy with a almost airy feel – very refined.
 The fruit is jellied with a sweet core balanced by a crisp acidity – adding a nice nerve and energy to the wine.
 Love the fruit and display of Nuits-Saint-Georges Terroir – A fine wine indeed.… Read the full article →